SEL2091 : Sociolinguistics and the Sociology of Language

 LECTURES: will be used, primarily, to impart information and provide overall coherence for the module.

 SEMINARS: will be used, primarily, to build skills in linguistic analysis and will, therefore, focus on problem-solving/numeracy.
-They also aim to enhance interpretation of sociolinguistic approaches to language and society, improve oral presentation and build team-work.
+They also aim to enhance interpretation of sociolinguistic approaches to language and society, improve oral/poster presentation skills and build team-work.
 Fieldwork projects will also be planned and developed in seminars.

 FIELDWORK: will be used to build skills in interview techniques, data collection and transcription.

-STUDY GROUPS: Between the lecture and the seminar studente will participate in fortnightly self-directed study groups where they will discuss topics relevant to the module.
+STUDY GROUPS: Between the lecture and the seminar, students will participate in self-directed study groups where they will discuss topics relevant to the module.

-SURGERIES: will be provided for students throughout the module (particularly with regard to problems encountered with the fieldwork and plans for the oral presentation assignment.
+SURGERIES: will be provided for students throughout the module (particularly with regard to problems encountered with the fieldwork and plans for other assignments.)